 10. Soak a Towel and Lay It Across Your Forehead or Neck

 If it is particularly sweltering outside, laying a damp towel across the back of your neck is a great way to beat the heat during the day.
 At night, try soaking a small cloth in cold water and placing it across your forehead.
 As mentioned before, the high specific heat of water will allow it to suck quite a bit of heat out of your skin before it gets warm.
 When it does, just flip it over and enjoy the process all over again.

 If you go for a hike, you can soak a bandana in cold water and tie it loosely around your neck.
 This trick has the same effect in other forms — wearing a wet shirt, soaking your hat and so on.

 11. Take a Cold Shower Before Going to Sleep

 If there is a shower facility or even a cool body of water nearby, try immersing yourself in it before going to bed.
 Cold water will bring your internal temperature down and turn your body into a self-contained air conditioning unit for a while.
 That means when you go to bed, you will feel cool and comfortable and will be able to fall asleep more easier.

 12. Pack Only Light-Colored Clothing

-There’s no way around this laws of nature: Solar radiation soaks into dark-colored surfaces and reflects off light-colored surfaces.
-Don’t try to fight it — instead, work with it by packing only light-colored clothes on summer camping trips.
+There’s no way around this laws of nature — solar radiation soaks into dark-colored surfaces and reflects off light-colored surfaces.
+Do not try to fight it — instead, work with it by packing only light-colored clothes on summer camping trips.
 These will keep you much cooler during the day.